ankitAMD/NYTaxi_XG_Boost_Challenge-kaggle_challenge/README.md

 ## Overview

-i perform at dekstop on jupyter notebook and also perform  without jupyter notebook  on remote server using python .
+i perform this project on dekstop with using Jupyter_Notebook and also perform  without using Jupyter_notebook  on remote server using python.

 ## Software and Libraries
 - Python 3